fcangialosi/bundler/README.md

 ## Requirements

 This code was written for Linux v4.13 (default on Ubuntu 17.10).
 It should work with other versions, but may require a slight modification to compile since the qdisc API changed slightly.
+We have made these modifications for v4.14 (checkout the 4.14 branch instead of master).